Jandini/Janda.Dot.CLI/README.md

 ### version 1.2.0

- * As developer I want all dot scripts to be stored in nuget package
- * As developer I want to validate that all commands are inside nuget package
  * As user I cannot run .pack, .build and .restore commands recursively only when '*' is given.
  * As user I can run .pack, .build and .restore commands only within single project by giving '.' parameter.
  * As user I can see ".dots prerequisites" instead of "Elevating privileges..." when I call .dots install
  * As user I can upstream local branches using .mirror command
  * As developer I want to access current git version through DOT_GIT_VERSION environment variable
- * As user I don't need .prerequisites to be separate command.
+ * As user I don't need .prerequisites as separate command
  * As developer I want to access dot repository directory name through DOT_DIR_NAME environment variable
  * As developer I want to access dot repository full path through DOT_DIR_PATH environment variable
  * As user I want to set gitlab base url through DOT_GITLAB_URL environment variable